filipenf/filipenf.github.io/_posts/2016-01-20-ansible-nested-example.md

+---
+layout: post
-### Ansible tip of the day: Using with_nested to merge a list with a dict
+title: "Ansible: Using with_nested to merge a list with a dict"
+description: ""
+category: 'ansible'
+tags: [ansible, ec2_group, aws]
+---

 I make heavy use of Ansible for AWS infrastructure provisioning.
 From creating VPCs, subnets, EC2 instances, security groups and so on.

-Because we have some standard central point where we define per-environment networks, I recently got stuck with having to convert a list of subnets (just strings) to a list of dicts to be used by the `ec2_group` module.
+Because we have a central point where we define per-environment networks, I recently got stuck with having to convert a list of subnets (just strings) to a list of dicts to be used by the `ec2_group` module.
 My list of subnets was something like:

 ```
 internal_networks: